serpapi/code-challenge/README.md

 The images that are part of the file (they don't require a network call) are only the few initially visible.

+### Knowledge Graph tests and alternative outputs

+There is a mention to this test: [relevant test].
+I changed the `ExtractPaintings` to be able to output data in several formats (keyword argument `format:` in the parse_html class method), including an option for the one in this test.

+Here I only added the minimum fields to pass the tests, as most of the Painter's data comes from other sources (Wikipedia).

 ### Running the code

 I also created a Ruby file to invoke the program and parse the given [HTML file](files/van-gogh-paintings.html).